 A common problem with business owners in general is that, instead of thinking what their audience wants and needs, they think about themselves a bit too much.
 It’s never about you and what you like.
 Forget about “we love”, “we do”, “we believe” and think about what they love, need, want.
 Only when you’ll stop thinking and talking about yourself and start making it about your customers will you begin to gain their trust.
 The more you talk about yourself, your company, your products and services, the more you’ll bore them and determine them to leave.
 They have so many other options available, so if you want to gain their trust and get them to stick around you’d better make it about them and never about you.

 3. Give your content a secure environment

 Having your site hacked is a lot more damaging that you might think.
 You’ve invested so much time and effort to show customers just how trustworthy you are and then, puff, it’s all gone just because you didn’t take security seriously.
 So, when you build your site make sure you get a reliable hosting provider who cares about security as much as you do about your business.
-And I’m not just saying that because we’re offering a fantastic solution that identifies and removes malware threats, although you might try it out.
+You should also use a tool like Sitelock to make sure that your website itself doesn’t have any vulnerabilities that can be exploited by hackers.

 4. Create a website experience that users love